ethersphere/swarm-guide/contents/architecture.rst

   A reference is a unique identifier of a file that allows clients to retrieve and access the content.
 For unencrypted content the file reference is the cryptographic hash of the data and serves as its content address.
 This hash reference is a 32 byte hash, which is serialised with 64 hex bytes.
 In case of an encrypted file the reference has two equal-length components: the first 32 bytes are the content address of the encrypted asset, while the second 32 bytes are the decryption key, altogether 64 bytes, serialised as 128 hex bytes.

 :dfn:`manifest`
   A manifest is a data structure describing file collections; they specify paths and corresponding content hashes allowing for URL based content retrieval.
-The :ref:`bzz protocol suite` assumes that the content referenced in the domain is a manifest and renders the content entry whose path matches the one in the request path.
+The :ref:`BZZ URL schemes` assumes that the content referenced in the domain is a manifest and renders the content entry whose path matches the one in the request path.
 Manifests can also be mapped to a filesystem directory tree, which allows for uploading and downloading directories.
 Finally, manifests can also be considered indexes, so it can be used to implement a simple key-value store, or alternatively, a database index.
 This offers the functionality of :dfn:`virtual hosting`, storing entire directories, web3 websites or primitive data structures; analogous to web2.0, with centralized hosting taken out of the equation.

 .. image:: img/dapp-page.svg
    :alt: Example of how Swarm could serve a web page